 - It is U.S. policy (U.S. Code, Title 15 §260) to "promote the adoption and observance of uniform time within standard time zones [...] the [U.S.] Secretary of Transportation is authorized and directed to foster and promote widespread and uniform adoption and observance of the same standard of time within and throughout each such standard time zone." - Federal law requires states to observe daylight saving time (DST) from early March to early November and standard time the remainder of the year.
 However, states are permitted to implement standard time year-round, without federal approval, as Hawaii and Arizona have done.
 Adopting DST year-round requires Congressional and Presidential approval. - In 2018, H.R.6202 was introduced to the 115th U.S. Congress.
-The legislation would allow states to elect to observe year-round DST.
-The proposal was referred to the House Committee on Energy and Commerce. - Currently, three other states have proposals to implement DST year-round. - In March 2018, Florida passed the "Sunshine Protection Act" (Florida Statute 1.025), making it the only state to adopt DST year-round.
-While legislation to authorize Florida's act has been introduced in the U.S. Congress (S.2537 and H.R.
-5279), neither chamber has voted on the proposals. - o In 2018, California voters passed Proposition 7, which encourages the legislature to consider instituting year-round DST.
-The proposition also requires a two-thirds vote of the Legislature to change the period of DST.
-In December 2018, Assembly members introduced Assembly Bill 7 to establish California's standard time to year-round DST. - In January 2019, Oregon legislators introduced legislation (House Bill 2297) to abolish the annual one-hour change in time from standard time to DST and to maintain Oregon on DST all year.
+The legislation would allow states to elect to observe year-round DST.2 The proposal was referred to the House Committee on Energy and Commerce. - Currently, three other states have proposals to implement DST year-round. - In March 2018, Florida passed the "Sunshine Protection Act" (Florida Statute 1.025), making it the only state to adopt DST year-round.3 While legislation to authorize Florida's act has been introduced in the U.S. Congress (S.2537 and H.R.
+5279), neither chamber has voted on the proposals.4 - o In 2018, California voters passed Proposition 7, which encourages the legislature to consider instituting year-round DST.5 The proposition also requires a two-thirds vote of the Legislature to change the period of DST.
+In December 2018, Assembly members introduced Assembly Bill 7 to establish California's standard time to year-round DST.6 - In January 2019, Oregon legislators introduced legislation (House Bill 2297) to abolish the annual one-hour change in time from standard time to DST and to maintain Oregon on DST all year.7

-Summary of SB 5139
+Summary of SB 5140

-- Implements daylight saving time year-round in Washington State, if authorized by the United States Congress. - If year-round daylight saving time is not authorized by Congress, requires a review of the potential impact the time zone has on communities along the border between Washington and other states to determine whether the state should seek authorization through the U.S. Department of Transportation to change the state to Mountain Standard Time year-round. - Requires the Department of Commerce to review impacts the state time zone and daylight saving time have on commerce in the state and to report findings and recommendations regarding a change in the state time zone to the appropriate committees of the Legislature. - Requires the Department of Commerce to provide notice of the effective date to affected parties, the chief clerk of the House of Representatives, the secretary of the Senate, the
+- Implements daylight saving time as the year-round standard time in Washington State, if authorized by the United States Congress. - If year-round daylight saving time is not authorized by Congress, requires a review of the potential impact the time zone has on communities along the border between Washington and other states to determine whether the state should seek authorization through the U.S. Department of Transportation to change the state to Mountain Standard Time year-round. - Requires the Department of Commerce to review impacts the state time zone and daylight saving time have on commerce in the state. - Repeals RCW 1.20.051 (daylight saving time).